 Metastatic Spinal Tumors of the Bone

-- 70% or spine tumors occur in the thoracic region
+- About 70% of metastatic spinal tumors occur in the thoracic region

 When to See a Doctor

-Anyone with a cancer or a history of cancer should call the physician if back pain occurs suddenly and/or if existing back pain suddenly becomes much worse.
+Anyone with cancer or a history of cancer should call the physician if back pain occurs slowly, the onset of pain is sudden, and/or if an existing back pain becomes worse.

-Cancer patients who develop new symptoms, especially symptoms that involve a neurological component (for example, loss of bowel or bladder control, loss of muscle function or weakness), or radiating pain (that travels into the arm or leg), should seek immediate medical attention.
+Cancer patients who develop new signs and symptoms, especially the ones that involve a neurological component (for example, loss of bowel or bladder control, loss of muscle function or weakness), or radiating pain (that travels into the arm or leg), must seek immediate medical attention.